MindscapeHQ/raygun4node/README.md

     }

     Raygun.onBeforeSend(myBeforeSend);

+### Offline caching

+Raygun can cache errors thrown by your Node application when it's running in 'offline' mode.
+By default the offline cache is disabled.

+Raygun includes an on-disk cache provider out of the box, which required write permissions to the folder you wish to use.
+You cal also pass in your own cache storage.

+##### Getting setup

+When creating your Raygun client you need to pass through a cache path

+    var raygunClient = new raygun.Client().init(
+        {
+            apiKey: 'API-KEY',
+            isOnline: false,
+            cachePath: 'cachePath'
+        }
+    );

+##### Changing online/offline state

+The Raygun client allows you to set it's online state when your application is running.

+*To mark as offline*

+    raygunClient.offline();

+*To mark as online*

+    raygunClient.online();

+When marking as online any cached errors will be forwarded to Raygun.

+##### Custom cache provider

+You're able to provide your own cache provider if you can't get access to the disk.

+*Required methods*

+* init(cachePath) - Called when Raygun is marked as offline.
+* save(transportItem, callback) - Called when marked as offline
+* retrieve - Returns an array of cached item filenames/ids
+* send - Sends the backlog of errors to Raygun

+See [[lib/raygun.offline.js]] for an example.

 ### Examples
 View a screencast on creating an app with Node.js and Express.js, then hooking up the error handling and sending them at [http://raygun.io/blog/2013/07/video-nodejs-error-handling-with-raygun/](http://raygun.io/blog/2013/07/video-nodejs-error-handling-with-raygun/)